redbasel/wellness_recipes_p4/readme.md

 3. set project to use Cloudinary and PostgreSQL
 4. Deploy empty project to Heroku.
-- Crate procfile and add folliwing web: gunicorn hoori.wsgi (hoori is name of folder for startproject)
+- Create procfile and add folliwing web: gunicorn hoori.wsgi (hoori is name of folder for startproject)

+**SETUP DATABASE MODEL**

+1. models.py
+- add imports
+- Use our database scheme
+- enter the items into models.py
+- makemigrations then migrate
+2.